Under 2 hours

 The 2008 National Electrical Code (NEC) requires AFCI breakers in nearly all new construction.
+In 2017, the requirement was updated to require AFCI protection in virtually every room in a home.
 They will not interfere with the operation of ground fault circuit interrupter (GFCI) outlets, so it’s safe to install AFCIs on circuits that include GFCI outlets.

-This project guide will show you how to replace a standard circuit breaker with an AFCI breaker.
+This project guide will show you how to replace a standard circuit breaker by installing an AFCI breaker.